MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Data storage, export, and compliance

-Answers is backed by an Office 365 group and follows the default data [retention policies](/microsoft-365/compliance/retention-policies-yammer) set by your organization, unless a unique policy is set for Answers.
-The Answers backing group is auto-provisioned when the first question is posted or first the question attachment is created.
+Answers has a backing group in Office 365 and follows the default data [retention policies](/microsoft-365/compliance/retention-policies-yammer) set by your organization, unless a unique policy is set for Answers.
+The Answers backing group is autoprovisioned when the first question is posted or first the question attachment is created.
 At the time of creation, all Global admins are assigned as owners of the backing group, which is called *Group for Answers in Viva Engage – DO NOT DELETE.*

-Owners of the backing group should ensure that Answers is kept compliant with network policies and doesn't get accidentally deleted.
-Admins can export data if you want to delete the backing Office 365 group.
+Owners of the backing group should ensure that Answers remains compliant with network policies and doesn't get accidentally deleted.
+Admins can export data if you want to delete the backing group in Office 365.
 If the backing group is deleted, Answers won't be functional.

 >[!NOTE]
 > A soft delete is recoverable within 30 days.
 A hard delete results in *permanent* data loss.